Peer-Based Recovery Support

 The 2016 United States’ Surgeon General’s Report on Alcohol, Drugs, and Health concluded that professional treatments that link and engage individuals with 12-step mutual-help groups, called 12-step facilitation approaches (outlined in greater detail in the “Clinical Pathways” section of the website) have good scientific support, and studies have shown these type of clinical treatments often work better than other approaches because they help to increase 12-step mutual-help participation.
 These studies also demonstrate scientifically that 12-step mutual-help participation helps reduce alcohol and other drug use among individuals with substance use disorder.

 Research also shows that AA and NA participation confers benefit in ways similar to professional treatment engagement: by boosting coping skills, confidence in one’s ability to stay in recovery (known as abstinence self-efficacy), and recovery motivation, as well as by facilitating recovery-supportive changes in people’s social networks (e.g., dropping people that support their drinking or hinder their recovery from their networks).

-While the limited number of studies on 12-step mutual-help for drugs apart from alcohol are promising more research is needed on individuals with other drug use disorders, and specifically on whether NA can help individuals like AA.
+While the limited number of studies on 12-step mutual-help for drugs apart from alcohol are promising, more research is needed on individuals with other drug use disorders, and specifically on whether NA can help individuals like AA has been shown to.
 More research is also needed on how individuals who have never sought professional treatment benefit from 12-step mutual-help groups, given that studies have largely focused on treatment-seeking individuals.